amorales187/DH150/Assignments/A04/README.md

 ## Research Methods
-I chose to do two types of participatory observation methods: **contextual inquiry** and **card sorting**.
-Contextual inquiry is one of the best and most used research method to understand a user while they interact with the product in their usual setting.
-One of the main problems from my heuristic evaluation is the information architecture or lack of organization of the main pages in the app.
-Therefore, I conducted a card sorting activity to see how a user would organize the information in an app.
+I chose to do two types of participatory observation methods: **contextual inquiry** and **card sorting**. _Contextual inquiry_ is one of the best and most used research method to understand a user while they interact with the product in their usual setting.
+One of the main problems from my heuristic evaluation is the information architecture or lack of organization of the main pages in the app, so I ran a _card sorting activity_ to see how a user would organize the information in an app.

 I conducted both methods with my brother who fits some of the demographics and is most readily available.